 Brass casting in Ghana goes back many centuries and is believed to have been imported from the Arab world through early contact in trade across the Sahara desert.
-In modern times a major center of brass bead making is Krofofrom near Kumasi in the Ashanti Region of Ghana.
-Is Sokoban near Krofofrom?
+In modern times a major centre of brass bead-making is Krofofrom near Kumasi in the Ashanti Region of Ghana.

-Brass casting can be used to make a variety of products including beads, rings, masks, ear rings, necklaces, bracelets, pendants, hangers, drawer handles and trophies.
+The technique can be used to make a variety of products including beads, rings, masks, earrings, necklaces, bracelets, pendants, hangers, drawer handles, decorative pieces and trophies.

-In researching this article we visited “Brass Craft” a producer of brass articles based in Sokoban in the Ashanti Region.
-Mr. Samuel Nortey is the proprietor and has been in this industry for many decades.
-He works with his two sons and a number of apprentices.
+In researching this article we visited a producer of brass products based in the Ashanti Region.
+The proprietor and has been in this industry for many decades working with his two sons and a number of apprentices.
 The art of brass product making has largely remained a traditional skill handed from generation to generation.
 Apprentices in brass works do come from far and near to learn the trade.
-The Art Faculty of the Kwame Nkrumah University of Science and Technology in Kumasi collaborates with these local producers of brass products mainly through internships, practical assignments, visits by faculty members and research.
+The Art Faculty of the Kwame Nkrumah University of Science and Technology in Kumasi collaborates with these local producers mainly through internships, practical assignments, visits by faculty members and research.

-Mr. Nortey sells his products to buyers both in Ghana and abroad and there is increasing interest abroad for his products.
-He also exhibits at the DuBois Centre in Accra, the capital of Ghana on a monthly basis.
+He sells his products to buyers both in Ghana and abroad and there is increasing interest abroad for his products and attends exhibitions regularly; such is the quality of his work

 The first step in the making of brass products using this method is the creation of a wax model.
-The wax is softened by placing in warm water and pressed into the mold to create the model and excess wax is cut away.
-The wax model is carefully taken out of the mold.
+The wax is softened by placing in warm water and pressed into the mould to create the model and excess wax is cut away.
+The wax model is carefully taken out of the mould.
 Finer details of the model can be created by hand using wax.

 This then goes through a number of coatings whereby layers of clay, mixed with charcoal are applied to the models in stages.
 The layers are allowed to dry between coatings.